-Restricting the supply of new bitcoin entering the market helps to maintain a level of scarcity, cementing bitcoin’s position as a means of exchange and a store of value.
+Restricting the supply of new bitcoin (BTC) entering the market using the “halving” process helps to maintain a level of scarcity, cementing bitcoin’s position as a means of exchange and a store of value.
+It also creates potential opportunities to predict what the effect on the price will be.

 What is the Bitcoin halving?